All Episodes

 I love you, Dr. Oz.

-Stop what you're doing right now because in the next hour, we're gonna do what we have never done before.
+What you're doing right now, because in the next hour, you're going to do what we have never done before.

-We're gonna give you the gift of time.
+We're going to give you the gift of time.

-Time to sleep, time to reconnect with your friends, even some much needed me.
+Time to sleep, time to reconnect with your friends, even some much-needed me time.

 Your entire day is about to get a whole lot easier because today I'm revealing the genius time savers that science says can shave hours off your busy day.